Many of us have heard about money laundering. But what is money laundering? There are many definitions of the term money laundering.

 It is important to note that money laundering happens within a country and internationally.
 Within the country, when people engage in illegal activities such as theft, bribery and corruption, they may engage in money laundering to clean the money.

-Money laundering also occurs internationally when money is moved across countries from where it has been acquired illegally across international boundaries to countries where it can be cleaned, for example, piracy proceeds.
+Money laundering also occurs internationally when money is moved across countries from where it has been acquired illegally across international boundaries to countries where it can be cleaned.
+For example, piracy proceeds.

 Origin of Money Laundering